By Mark Andrew.

 Note: This article first appeared in Atlantis Rising magazine (May/June 2013); it is being re-published with the author’s permission

 Mark Andrew has a longstanding interest in most things ancient and mysterious, from Atlantis to the Zoroastrians.
-He studied environmental sciences at university before working for many years in town and country planning.
-He lives and works in South West England.
+He has had articles published in Atlantis Rising magazine and Hermes Risen online magazine.
+He lives in the UK.